|

 External principal user.

-Note: This function does not apply to PT End users and External users.
+Note: This function does not apply to PT End users.

 In the Powertrain portal, go to Tools → User management, and do the following functions: